-Female pattern hair loss (FPHL) or Androgenetic alopecia can affect around 40% of women by age 50.
-This is caused by a reduction in hair volume, combined with hair shedding.
-However, similar conditions can be caused by stress or hormonal issues, so it is important to discuss this with your doctor prior to initiating treatment.
-Overall, FPHL is very different than male pattern baldness, which is usually noticeable via a receding hairline or bald patch atop the head – but females do not generally follow a particular pattern and the shedding is more evenly distributed.
-For some, it may be their part getting wider, for others it may be the hair near their temples that are seen first – but generally the thinning is more widespread than for males.
+Overall, female pattern hair loss is very different than male pattern baldness in how it appears.
+Male pattern balding is usually noticeable via a receding hairline or bald patch atop the head, forming an “m”-shaped pattern, but females do not generally follow a particular pattern.
+Within FPHL, hair shedding is more evenly distributed, though it can often begin with hair thinning along the top of the head, as well as a widening part line.
+For many, it may be their part getting wider, but for others it may be thinning hairs near their temples that are seen first – generally, the thinning is more widespread than for males.

 What causes female pattern hair loss?

-This process of female pattern hair loss can occur at any point, but generally occurs after a woman is in her 40’s or 50’s.
-It can also occur in phases, for instance it may happen for a few months and then reoccur and a later date.
-In addition to cosmetic issues, it can cause psychological issues too – and interfere with daily activity via feelings of depression or unattractiveness.
+This process of female pattern hair loss can occur at any point, and can occur in patients as young as 20 or more typically into the 40’s and 50’s.
+Hair loss may also occur in phases, meaning it may happen for a few months and then reoccur at a later date.
+In addition to cosmetic issues, it can cause mental health and wellness issues, interfering with daily activity through feelings of depression or unattractiveness.

 34 year old female, PRP to scalp for hair loss – after 3 treatments